Bucknell-Biol364/Biology206tutorial/README.md

 Introduction

 R is an important tool in analyzing and creating visually effective representations of data sets.
 Biology professors at Bucknell are starting to incorporate this program in their courses to teach their students better ways to prepare data sets, analyze different types of data, and expand their horizons on presenting their data.
-This is critical not only in understanding how to read and interpret data, but will aid in future research projects.

 How to access and use this tutorial